dyrdadev/first-person-controller-for-unity/README.md

 ### Install the Package from a Git URL

 You can install the package using a Git URL.
 This is possible for direct dependencies of a project specified in its ```manifest.json```.
-Add a new package with the git-HTTPS URL to the version you want to install in the form "https://github.com/dyrdaio/first-person-controller-for-unity.git#{version}", where {version} is the actual version of the release you want to install.
-For example, if you want to install version "0.0.2" of this package, you can refer to https://github.com/dyrdaio/first-person-controller-for-unity.git#0.0.2.
+Add a new package with the git-HTTPS URL to the version you want to install in the form ``https://github.com/dyrdadev/first-person-controller-for-unity.git#{version}``, where {version} is the actual version of the release you want to install.
+For example, if you want to install version "0.0.3" of this package, you can refer to ``https://github.com/dyrdadev/first-person-controller-for-unity.git#0.0.3``.

 You can do this by using the Package Manager window or the manifest.json directly:

 1. **Installing from a Git URL using the Package Manager window.** Open the Package Manager window.
 Click "+", then "Add package from git URL" and enter the git URL from above.
 You can find more information [here](https://docs.unity3d.com/Manual/upm-ui-giturl.html).
-2. **Installing from a Git URL using the manifest.json.** You can add a new entry to the manifest.json file in the ``Packages`` folder of your unity project: ```"io.dyrda.first-person-controller": "https://github.com/dyrdaio/first-person-controller-for-unity.git#upm"```.
+2. **Installing from a Git URL using the manifest.json.** You can add a new entry to the manifest.json file in the ``Packages`` folder of your unity project: ```"dev.dyrda.first-person-controller": "https://github.com/dyrdadev/first-person-controller-for-unity.git#0.0.3"```.
 You can find more information [here](https://docs.unity3d.com/Manual/upm-git.html).

 ## License